 The traditional salwar suit is incomplete without the final touch of a dupatta.
 The various types of dupatta materials help further indulge the fashion tastes of women all over.

 Dating back to the Indus Valley civilisation, this piece of fabric is considered as a symbol of our modest roots and complements well with most apparels in women’s ethnic wear.
 Today, while its original purpose remains intact, the dupatta serves a great visual purpose.
 It doubles up as a decorative accessory and cover-up that can instantly elevate a rather plain and simple look.
 The drape complements the appearance of a salwar suit and ghagra choli like no other accessory.

 If you’ve been planning to explore all the popular types of dupatta materials this season, you have come to the right place.
 We are here to help you style some of the most on-trend types of dupattas for 2021.
 So let’s get started!

-Nine Types of Dupatta Materials You Can Style this Diwali
+9 Types of Dupatta Materials You Can Style Yourself With

 The types of dupatta material you choose to don can significantly impact the overall ensemble.
 It will not only lend some grace to the outfit but also add interesting visual detail to it.
 While there are several types of dupatta materials available online, some are better suited to fit the festive vibe.
 Here is a detailed list of some of our favourite festive wear dupatta picks:

 1. Banarasi Silk Dupatta – The Epiphany of Grace

 Many see the Banarasi silk fabric as a type of dupatta material that is a significant part of our cultural heritage.
 It features weaves of pure gold intricately intertwined with authentic silk from the city of Banaras.
 It is this very weaving style that lends Banarasi silk its heavy, sophisticated and festival-appropriate appeal.